DomoApps/Test-AI-Review/docs/Apps/App-Framework/Guides/workflow-appdb-sync.md

 1. [Create a Workflow](https://domo-support.domo.com/s/article/000005331?language=en_US) that runs at the time you want to sync the collection
-2. Specify what collection you want to sync
+2. Specify which collection you want to sync
-    - You can do this as a variable or hardwire it
+    - You can [specify it as a variable](https://domo-support.domo.com/s/article/000005331?language=en_US#add_a_variable) in the Workflow
 3. [Create a Code Engine function](https://domo-support.domo.com/s/article/000005173?language=en_US#create_custom_package) to do the sync.
 It could look something like this:
 ```js
 const codeengine = require("codeengine");